 How to Safely Use Lavender to Help Your Little One Sleep

-While you should always be cautious with plant-based medicine, using lavender for babies and kids can be effective and safe when it comes to holistic healing.
+While you should always be cautious with plant-based medicine, using lavender for babies and kids can be helpful when it comes to sleep and holistic healing.
+The key is age-appropriate use, proper dilution, and smart safety habits.

 how to safely use lavender to help your baby or toddler sleep soundly

 Lavender is an herb known best for its ability to enhance relaxation and promote restful sleep.
-While you should always be cautious when using plant-based medicine, lavender is safe for babies – making it a versatile option for both babies and kids.
+While you should always be cautious when using plant-based medicine, lavender can be used safely in infants and children.

+Babies aren’t born with an internal clock that knows day from night.
 Babies are in total darkness in the womb, so their internal clocks slowly develop after birth.
-That means that sleeping like a baby doesn’t come naturally to a baby.
+That means that “sleeping like a baby” doesn’t come naturally to a baby.

 We can all appreciate pleasant smells, but lavender’s ability to calm and soothe isn’t just because of its flowery scent.
 The smell of cookies in the oven; simmering stews; fresh roses.
 We all have scents that strike a certain chord, and it’s because smell has a powerful tie to memory and emotions.